Naveen055/weather_infoo/README.md

    The application will start on http://localhost:8080.

-   **API Endpoints**
+---

+  ## API Endpoints
-Get Weather Information
+  **Get Weather Information**
    URL: /weather

    Method: GET

    Parameters:

    pincode: The pincode for which weather information is required (e.g., 411014).

    forDate: The date for which weather information is required (e.g., 2023-10-15).

    Example Request